KirilGeorgiev247/Design-patterns/Structural/Flyweight/README.md

 ### Flyweight ###

-**Use sharing to support large numbers of fine-grained objects efficiently**
+**Uses sharing to support large numbers of fine - grained objects efficiently**

 + powerful tool for optimizing memory and performance in systems with many similar objects